EthanJamesLew/saw-script/doc/manual/manual.md

 more information on these issues, refer to
 [this GitHub issue](https://github.com/GaloisInc/crucible/issues/641).

+TODO RGS: Describe MIR loading

 ## Notes on Compiling Code for SAW

-SAW will generally be able to load arbitrary LLVM bitcode and JVM bytecode files, but several guidelines can help make verification easier or more likely to succeed.
+SAW will generally be able to load arbitrary LLVM bitcode and JVM bytecode files, but several guidelines can help make verification easier or more likely to succeed (TODO RGS: Say something about MIR in the previous sentence).
 For generating LLVM with `clang`, it can be helpful to:

 * Turn on debugging symbols with `-g` so that SAW can find source locations of functions, names of variables, etc.